stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

 The WinInet plugin for gSOAP enables client applications (not servers) to communicate through Microsoft's WinInet API on Windows.
-This offers all of the advantages of WinInet managed through the `Internet Options` control panel of Windows, such as HTTP (proxy) authentication, TLS/SSL, and HTTP compression.
+This offers all of the advantages of WinInet-managed internet access through the `Internet Options` control panel of Windows, such as HTTP (proxy) authentication, TLS/SSL, and HTTP compression.
 Therefore, "if IE works, gSOAP works." since these options are shared by IE.

 The WinInet project home is at <http://code.google.com/p/gsoapwininet>.